xDaryamo/puccini/tosca/parser/README.md

 Recursively, starting at tips of the import hierarchy:

-1. Gather all TOSCA types in the unit
+1. Gather all TOSCA types in the file
 2. Place types in hierarchy (every type has its own hierarchy)
     * Type's parent causes an endless loop
     * Type's parent is incomplete
-3. Merge hierarchy into parent unit's
+3. Merge hierarchy into parent file's

 Phase 4: Inheritance
 --------------------

-From this phase we onward only deal with the root unit, not the imported units, because it already has all names and types merged in.
+From this phase we onward only deal with the root file, not the imported files, because it already has all names and types merged in.

 This phase is complex because the order of inheritance cannot be determined generally.
 Not only do